Side hustle financial planning: build sustainable income

 What is the break-even point where my side hustle becomes truly profitable?

 Your break-even point is when revenue exceeds all expenses plus taxes.
 The SBA’s break-even formula calculates Fixed Costs divided by Contribution Margin [5].
-For a simplified approach that works for most side hustles: calculate your monthly fixed costs, then multiply by 1.3 to account for 30% tax obligation – that is your minimum monthly break-even revenue.
+For a simplified approach that works for most side hustles: calculate your monthly fixed costs, then multiply by 1.3 to account for 30% tax obligation, and that is your minimum monthly break-even revenue.
 If your side hustle costs $200 monthly in fixed expenses, you need at least $286 in revenue just to break even.

 This article is part of our Side Hustle Time Management complete guide.